umerinayat/React.js/1_Redux-doc.md

                         </ul>
                     </li>
                     <li>
-                        reducers ( folder containers reducers function that handles the actions )
+                        reducers ( folder contains reducers function that handles the actions )
                         <ul>
                             <li> taskReducer.js ( file: Reducer function that accpets the sate and action and returns a new state ) </li>
                         </ul>